abduh3131/scroot/scroot/README.md

    Press `q` in the visualization window or send `Ctrl+C` to exit.

+   To record an annotated run without displaying a window, add `--video-output logs/run.mp4`; include `--visualize` if you also want the live preview.
+   The bundled `sample_video.mp4` is only a placeholder clip—replace it with your own road footage or pass a live camera index (such as `--camera 0`) to exercise the stack in a driving scenario.

 ## Configuration Options

 The launcher accepts several runtime flags: